 Today’s students are surrounded by information.
 The ability to figure out exactly why authors write—and not accept every opinion as fact—is a key skill.
-In particular, as students read, they’ll need to figure out author’s purpose, identify bias and draw their own conclusions.
+In particular, as students read, they’ll need to figure out the author’s purpose, identify bias, and draw their own conclusions.

 “Why did the author write this piece?” is the core question asked to identify author’s purpose.
 To help students expand their understanding of “why,” post various types of nonfiction (an advertisement, opinion article, news article, etc.) around your classroom and have students quickly identify a purpose for each.
-Or keep a running Author’s Purpose board with a list of the various reasons that authors write.
+Or keep a running author’s purpose board with a list of the various reasons why authors write.

 Authors use different structures—sequence, problem and solution, compare and contrast—for different purposes.
 For example, one author may use sequence to explain an event, while another author uses compare and contrast to put that event into perspective.

 3. Get to the heart.

 Often when authors write, they’re trying to get readers to feel a certain way.
 Perhaps the author of an article about whale conservation wants readers to feel sad about the plight of whales.
 Or the author of a letter may want to make the recipient feel better about a situation.
 After students read a text, stop and ask: How do you feel?
 And how did the author get you to feel this way?

 Writing and reading go hand in hand.
 Expand students’ awareness of why people write by having them write for different purposes.
 When students are charged to write about a topic that they think everyone should know about, to explain a procedure, or to share a personal memory, they’ll become more aware of how authors approach writing.

 5. Observe how purpose changes within a text.